 - Merit-Based Scholarship Awardee: Yale IVY Scholars Program, Yale University 2010; and Oxford Tradition Summer School, Oxford University 2009

-English (full working proficiency); Bulgarian (native); Turkish (bilingual); Danish (advanced); Spanish (intermediate); French (beginner).
+English (full working proficiency); Bulgarian (native); Turkish (bilingual); Danish (full working proficiency); French (intermediate); Spanish (intermediate); Italian (beginner).

 - International Courts

 - Refugee Rights